-In 2023, a whistleblower channel was established.
-From now on, all employees of ITP Group can make use of this channel, which is managed by Deloitte, to make sure the channel follows applicable law.
+We have a whistleblower channel.
+All employees of ITP Group can make use of this channel, which is managed by Deloitte, to make sure the channel follows applicable law.

 GRIEVANCE MECHANISM LINKED TO AREAS OF PRODUCTION AND EXTERNAL STAKEHOLDERS We endeavor long-term collaborations with our suppliers and make our best efforts in grievance mechanisms and well-functioning communication channels.
 We follow national laws and regulations regarding insurance coverage.
 The workers and local communities can contact us directly and receive support.
 Contact information is visible on ITP Group posters on the supplier production sites.